phsym/Travis-Playground/README.md

 # Travis-Playground
 Nothing interresting here.
-This is just ly travis-ci playground
+This is just my travis-ci playground